Locust0/AVI/Tournament.markdown

       //Find total distance through which we can spawn drones float totalDist = maxX - minX;

-      //Find the maximum seperation we can manage
+      //Find the maximum seperation we can manage with the current
-      //with the current number of drones
+      //number of drones
       float maxSep = totalDist / (groupSize - 1);

       //Pick a seperation value between min and max